fetinin/pglogrepl-demo/readme.md

 `simple` - contains minimalistic example that connects to database and writes all changes to log.

 `server-example` - contains more sophisticated example that demonstrates how you can process database updates from DB and push changes to frontend.

+## Start DB
+You can start test DB by running `make db` in the root directory.